 Unlike some states, North Carolina does not have an overarching search tool for looking up a warrant.
 However, individuals have several options to find out if they’ve been charged with a crime and whether there is a warrant out for their arrest.

-Through the Right to Review Process,10 the North Carolina State Bureau of Investigation is bound by the law to supply individuals with their criminal history records, which includes outstanding warrants.
+Through the Right To Review Process,10 the North Carolina State Bureau of Investigation is bound by the law to supply individuals with their criminal history records, which includes outstanding warrants.
 The current processing time is 2 calendar weeks.

 Civilian Services Unit: Right to Review